hbollon/k8s-voting-app-aws/README.md

 ##### Using Helm Chart

 1. Update Helm repositories and download dependencies: `helm dependency update ./helm/voting-app`
-2. Deploy the Helm Chart: `helm template voting-app ./helm/voting-app | kubectl apply -f -`
+2. Deploy the Helm Chart: `helm template voting-app ./helm/voting-app --namespace=voting-app-stack | kubectl apply -f -`
 3. Get your cluster IP using: `minikube ip`
 4. Enable ingress access:
    - **On Linux:** Edit your hosts file located at `/etc/hosts` by adding `<minikube ip> result.votingapp.com vote.votingapp.com` to the end of it, of course replace `<minikube ip>` by the real cluster ip.